AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 Item 3 -> Item 2 -> Item 4 -> Item 0
 ```
 This sequence represents the solution by which the items should be selected.
-***Faroq: the order does not matter, any premutation of these items is basically the same, unlike the TSP ***

 ## Goal of the Embedding Layers and the Attention